 The Santa Monica Review features fiction and nonfiction only.
-The editors are commited to fostering new talent as well as presenting new work by established authors.
+The editors are committed to fostering new talent as well as presenting new work by established authors.
 There is a special effort toward presenting and promoting writers who make their home in Southern California.
-To this end, each issue conbines work by established and emerging writers from Southern California and beyond.
+To this end, each issue combines work by established and emerging writers from Southern California and beyond.

 To get a sense of the kind of literary short stories, essays and interview the Review is looking for, please read the journal.
 Sample copies are available for $7.
-Past issues have featured work by Charles Baxter, Greg Bills, John Cage, Bernard Cooper, Mary Jeselnik-Koral, Amy Gerstler, Judith Grossman, Peter Handke, Jim Krusoe, Michelle Latiolais, and Deena Metzger.
+Past issues have featured work by Charles Baxter, Greg Bills, John Cage, Bernard Cooper, Amy Gerstler, Judith Grossman, Peter Handke, Jim Krusoe, Michelle Latiolais, Dwight Yates and Victoria Patterson.
 A special edition book, Absolute Disaster, featured the work of Los Angeles writers, including T.C.
 Boyle, Aimee Bender, Carolyn See, Lawrence Thornton, Judith Freeman, Harlan Ellison, and others.